Charles Busby (politician)

-Charles Harold Busby (born July 24, 1963) is an American politician, engineer, and businessman formerly serving as a member of the Mississippi House of Representatives from the 111th district.
+Charles Harold Busby (born July 24, 1963) is an American politician, engineer, and businessman who served as a member of the Mississippi House of Representatives from the 111th district.
 He assumed office in 2012 and served until 2024.
 He currently serves as the Transportation Commissioner for the Southern District, where he assumed office on January 4, 2024.

 Early life and education

 Busby was born in Laurel, Mississippi, and raised in Pascagoula, Mississippi.
 He earned an Associate of Science degree in pre-engineering from Mississippi Gulf Coast Community College in 1987 and a Bachelor of Science in mechanical engineering from the University of South Alabama in 1991.

 Career

 Busby first worked as a project engineer for Brown & Root and later for Chevron and the Herzog-Hart Corporation.
 From 2001 to 2023, he served as the president of Orion Engineering.
 He also worked for Sirius Technical Services.

 He is a member of the Pascagoula Rotary Club, Jackson County Chamber of Commerce, Jackson County Economic Development FDN, American Society of Mechanical Engineers, American Council of Engineering Companies, and the National Rifle Association of America.